ALiao1432/Image/README.md

 # Image
 A gallery for android to browse the image files in your phone.
-This app is used to practice how to access central repository of data in your phone,
+This app is used to practice how to access central repository of data,
 like image, video, music, contact etc

 # Demo